Categories: Graduiertenzentrum

 Cover letter

-The cover letter is an important part of all written applications.
-It is designed to attract the employer’s interest to your application and to explain why you are qualified for and interested in a job at the company.
-Your cover letter should be reader-friendly, informative and authentic, and should be adapted specifically to the company and the position.
+The cover letter is an important part of any written application.
+It serves to spark the employer’s interest in your application documents and to showcase your motivation and qualifications for a position at the company.
+The cover letter should be easy to read, informative, and authentic, and should be tailored to the company and the position.

-The individual sections of your CV should include important information about your knowledge and skills, therefore you should state, for example, your main tasks during an internship, your specialisation in your degree and, if applicable, doctoral degree, and the topic of your thesis.
+The individual sections of your CV should contain important information about your knowledge and skills.
+For example, you should list your main tasks during your internship and the focus of your studies or your doctoral degree, as well as the topic of your final thesis.

 Certificates

-You should receive confirmation that your application has been received shortly after submitting it.
-If you have not received a response after around two weeks, it is advisable to contact the company to check whether your documents have been received and what the current status of your application is.
+After submitting your application, you will usually receive confirmation from the company.
+If you do not receive a response after about two weeks, it is advisable to contact the company to inquire whether your application documents have been received and what the status of your application is.

-If you would like help compiling your application documents or have any questions about the application process, you can make use of the advice and support offered by the Career Service.
-Information on our services is available on the Career Service page.
+If you need help preparing your application documents or have questions about the application process, the Career Service is happy to help.
+Further information on the services on offer can be found on the Career Service website.